PRRIN/iceberg-nsdi26-artifact/README.md

 cargo run --release --bin iceberg coredns complex 0 100 | tee logs/coredns-complex.txt
 cargo run --release --bin iceberg coredns real 0 2 | tee logs/coredns-real.txt
 ```
-For each zone file, check out the top-level summary at `iceberg/test/coredns/verify/`.
-For example, the summary of `iceberg/test/coredns/json/Simple/0` would be `iceberg/test/coredns/verify/Simple/0.sum`.
-Summaries are presented in the same format as documented in Table 2 of our paper.
-Specifically, search for `return { false`, which indicates a branch with a bug.

-### Step 2 - Reproducing Bugs

-TODO: check notes for locatin bugs by zone id

-### Step 3 - Validating Manual Effort

-TODO: count spec lines and code lines (with `cloc`)

-### Step 4 - Measuring Scalability

 The log files (`logs/coredns-simple.txt`, `logs/coredns-complex.txt`, and `logs/coredns-real.txt`) contain the verification time under each zone file.
 See `plots/scale.py` for plotting Figure 10.